brookshelley/brookshelley.github.com/movies.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Thoroughbreads**

+A fantastically creepy film about ennui and friendship.
+I loved it.

 **Spiderman: Far from Home**

 This is exactly what I want from a superhero movie: fun.
 The stakes were much smaller than an Avengers movie, despite this film happening in the aftermath of both the “blip” and many deaths, and that’s a good thing.
 Instead of world-changing events, we got to enjoy Peter and his classmates goofing around in Europe, and the zany world of Mysterio.
 I loved this movie.
 The action was exciting, and the jokes were silly and fun.